Sector in which City Safety can detect oncoming crossing vehicles.

 - if the oncoming vehicle is detected too late

-- if the oncoming vehicle is obscured by something
+- if the oncoming vehicle is hidden by another vehicle

 - if the oncoming vehicle drives in an unpredictable manner, for example, abruptly changes lanes at a late stage.